 This project is focused on establishing a laboratory at Cardiff University to support ‘Edge Computing’ research, enabling us to consider a new class of applications (and underlying computational analysis algorithms) that are ‘latency-sensitive’.
 The laboratory will enable us to carry out our internationally leading research in cybersecurity, real-time data processing and communication networks.
 The laboratory will be realised by a combination of Raspberry Pi and Arduino boards that are distributed across open spaces and existing laboratories.
 These devices will be integrated with a variety of different sensing capabilities and security protocols, enabling data acquired from these sensors to be analysed ‘locally’ (i.e. in proximity to the sensing devices).

-The Living Lab will allow us to design and dynamically modify data exchange and communications protocols, enabling comparison across different protocols (considering trade-offs such as speed of access vs. security).
-The deployed nodes will be re-configurable to run different edge computing use cases (e.g., scenarios with limited communication bandwith).
+The Living Lab will allow us to design and dynamically modify data exchange and communications protocols, enabling comparison across different protocols (considering trade-offs such as speed of access vs security).
+The deployed nodes will be reconfigurable to run different edge computing use cases (e.g., scenarios with limited communication bandwidth).
 Furthermore, the Living Lab. will be a reconfigurable infrastructure, enabling modification to both the capability of each node and its location, i.e. we can re-deploy these sensor nodes in different buildings in order to evaluate the real impact (usefulness) of different architectural patterns (both old and new) using quantitative evidence (i.e., sensor data).